 If you are considering making a personal injury claim for your accident and whiplash injuries, it's important that you be well-prepared.
 Keep a detailed record of the accident, your symptoms, and your medical treatment and expenses.
 To learn more about gathering evidence to help with your case, read Nolo's article Personal Injury Accidents: Preserve Evidence.
 Before negotiating with an insurance company or filing a personal injury lawsuit, read Nolo's article Dealing With Your Insurance Company FAQ.

 To find out how to build your best case and win your personal injury claim, see How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).

 If your car accident case is complicated or involves severe or permanent disability, consider hiring a personal injury attorney.
 (To learn more about when you may need a lawyer, read Nolo's article Personal Injury Claims: When You Need a Lawyer.)
-If you've decided to consult a personal injury lawyer, go straight to Nolo's Lawyer Directory to find a qualified one near you.
+If you've decided to consult a personal injury lawyer, use the form below to get in touch with a personal injury lawyer near you.